Meeco/docs/guides/api-guides/vault/items-and-slots.md

 -   **Name** — A *machine-readable* non-empty string, for example `phone_number` or `postal_address`.
 -   **Label** — A *human-readable* non-empty string, for example "Phone Number", or "Postal Address".
 Objects often have both a name and a label with a direct relationship between the two, as suggested by the example.
 -   **Slot** — The smallest data entity in the vault.
 Each slot has a name, a label, and a value.
 Values can be strings, dates, or numbers, but also binaries like images or documents.
 Values are always encrypted.
-[Read more](terminology.md#slot)
 -   **Item Template** — A list of empty slots with a label and a name.
 Each Item is created by cloning such a template and filling in the slots.
-More detail about [Item Templates in the Terminology section](terminology.md#an-item-template)
 -   **Item** — Contains one or more slots with filled in values.

-Read more about [Items in the Terminology section](terminology.md#item)
+For more information on Vault-specific terminology, see the [Vault overview](../platform/vault/README.md) page.

 ## Browsing Item Templates